-The judoka can choose which techniques they would like to show and demonstrate them to the left or right using any suitable grip.
+The judoka can choose which techniques to demonstrate and demonstrate them to the left or right using any suitable grip.

 - Explain the meaning of the following Japanese words:

 - o Dojo

 - o Judogi

 - o Zori

 - o Uke

 - o Tori

 - Demonstrate the correct wearing of the judogi and tying of the belt.

 - Explain the meaning of the Japanese terminology used for this grade (see table below).